thesamet/sbt-protoc/README.md

 // Use a locally provided protoc:
 PB.runProtoc in Compile := (args => Process("/path/to/protoc", args)!)

+// Prevents the plugin from adding libraryDependencies to your project PB.additionalDependencies := Nil
 ```

 The following setting is needed, if you want to generate .proto definitions